MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Microsoft Edge for Business update.** Microsoft Edge for Business is a dedicated Microsoft Edge experience built for work that enables admins in organizations to give their users a productive and secure work browser across managed and unmanaged devices.
 The Automatic Switching mechanism is designed to keep work and personal browsing separate for the end users.
 This mechanism currently switches users from personal to work browsing on applicable logins.
-The new update will start automatically switching users from work to personal browsing on applicable logins.
+The new update automatically starts switching users from work to personal browsing on applicable logins.
 For more information, see [Microsoft Edge for Business](/deployedge/microsoft-edge-for-business).

 - **Smart Find.** Searching for a word or phrase on a webpage has become easier with AI.
 Even if you misspell a word in your search query, related matches and words are suggested, making it effortless to find what you're looking for.
 When you search, select the suggested link to quickly locate the desired word or phrase.
 Administrators can control the availability using the [RelatedMatchesCloudServiceEnabled](/deployedge/microsoft-edge-policies#relatedmatchescloudserviceenabled) policy.
 For more information, see [Smart Find](/edge/features/smart-find?form=MT00D8).